-Much has already written about A.I.'s legendary past: it was a pet project of the late Stanley Kubrick, who for years tried to get it made, without luck.
-You'd think he would have been able to just call up Steven Spielberg while he was alive and ask, "Hey, could I have $100 million to do this?" but instead Spielberg waited… read more!
+Much has already written about A.I.'s development: it was a pet project of the late Stanley Kubrick, who for years tried to get it made, without luck.
+You'd think he would have been able to just call up Steven Spielberg and ask, "Hey, could I have $100 million to do this?" but instead Spielberg waited for Kubrick to kick the… read more!

 Movie Titles: A

-When Ben Affleck and Matt Damon were shopping around their Good Will Hunting screenplay in the '90s, a fair portion of it had Damon's math genius on the run from the NSA.
-The thriller elements were ultimately cut from the script, which allowed the story to focus on human drama.
-Years later, although Affleck didn't write The Accountant – one Bill Dubuque did that – it's as though he's finally… read more!
+When Ben Affleck and Matt Damon were shopping around their Good Will Hunting screenplay in the '90s, a good chunk of it had Damon's math genius on the run from the NSA.
+They ultimately cut the thriller elements out of the script, which allowed the story to focus on human drama.
+Years later, although Affleck didn't write The Accountant – one Bill Dubuque did that – it's… read more!

 When I saw Being John Malkovich, I felt like the movie was smarter than I was.
 I knew it was saying something about power, celebrity and identity, but I couldn't exactly figure out what.
 And usually when I don't get something, I suspect that there's genius at work.
 Well, here comes Adaptation, the second collaboration between director Jonze and writer… read more!

 Imagine True Romance as directed by deadpan filmmaker Jim Jarmusch and starring an all-Japanese cast, and you'll have a good idea of what Adrenaline Drive is like.
-A shy, rather geeky young couple - a slacker rental car employee and a studious nurse - bump into each other and into about $2 million of stolen Yakuza money, which after a… read more!
+A shy, rather geeky young couple – a slacker rental car employee and a studious nurse – bump into each other, and into about $2 million of stolen Yakuza money.
+After a moment's… read more!

-I went to see this middling, though not unlikable, seriocomic coming of age story for two reasons: First, it got surprisingly strong reviews from critics across the board, announcing it as something special.
+I went to see this middling though likable coming of age story for two reasons: First, it got surprisingly strong reviews from critics across the board, announcing it as something special.
 Second, I've been a fan of costar Martin Starr ever since seeing him as Bill Haverchuck in the lamented Freaks & Geeks TV series.
-He hasn't found… read more!
+He hasn't found the fame… read more!

-Allow me to wax nostalgic for a moment - probably not an unusual thing to do when discussing Tintin.
+Allow me to wax nostalgic for a moment – not an unusual thing to do when discussing Tintin.
 For I discovered the beloved graphic novels when I was a wee lad visiting my grandparents in Norway.
-At the local general store - they really lived in the middle of nowhere, some 200 miles north of the Arctic Circle -… read more!
+At the local general store – they really lived in the middle of nowhere, some 200 miles north of the Arctic Circle – I… read more!

-At a run-down way station in a nondenominational afterlife, the recently deceased are told by a small group of case workers that each has three days to choose exactly one memory from his or her life to take into eternity.
+At a rundown way station in a nondenominational afterlife, the recently deceased are told by a small group of case workers that each has three days to choose precisely one memory from his or her life to take into eternity.
 The staff then works with them to re-create those memories using rickety low-budget props on a shabby soundstage, and then the memories… read more!

 In the early nineties, Nick Broomfield set out to do a documentary on Aileen Wuornos, the first female serial killer on America's death row.
 He soon found that Aileen's murder trial was a circus of publicity, with greedy hangers-on, from police officers to her lover to her recently-adopted Christian "mother", all trying to sell her story to Hollywood.
 Broomfield instead… read more!

-A British oddity that finally won theatrical distribution after over a year on the festival circuit, AKA is a rather ordinary story about a young con artist pumped up by a novel visual style, in which the screen is divided into thirds, the entire film playing out across the three mini-screens.
-This gimmick is, happily, neither confusing or pointless.
+A British oddity that finally won theatrical distribution after a year on the festival circuit, AKA is a rather ordinary story about a young con artist, but it's goosed by its novel visual style, in which the screen is divided into thirds, the entire film playing out across the three mini-screens.
+This gimmick is, happily, neither confusing nor pointless.
 Your… read more!